-10 Non-Toxic Kitchen Swaps for 2026
+10 Non-Toxic Kitchen Swaps for 2026 (Plus a Bonus!)

 It’s 2026.
 Why are we ok with all these chemicals in our lives?

 We’ve all got that one pan.
 You know the one—scratched, questionable, and definitely not "non-stick" anymore.
 We keep using it because replacing it feels like a chore, but here’s the reality: those scratches aren't just ugly; they’re shedding PFAS (forever chemicals) and microplastics directly into your dinner, your children's dinner and if you're anything like me, your dogs dinner too!
+I'm not here to scare you; I'm here to give you the upgrades that actually perform.

 Between updated federal regulations and the undeniable data on microplastic shedding, "cheap" kitchen gear is officially a liability.
 I’m done with the disposable kitchen cycle.
 I spent the last few months vetting the gear that actually lasts.
 No "zero-waste warrior" vibes here—just high-performance, non-toxic tools that work.
 I’ve broken them down by Budget, Mid, and Premium so you can pick your price point and move on with your non-toxic life.